Graduate Certificate in Film and Media Studies

 *Please note that application fees will apply.

 The Department of Film and Media Studies does not admit new students for Spring or Summer terms.
 The completed application should be submitted online.
+For additional information regarding the admission process, see the Department's Graduate Admissions webpage.
+These are the admission requirements in place at the time this catalog content was published.

 This certificate is composed of 4 Courses/12 Credit Hours of Coursework in Film and Media Studies.
 Courses should be chosen in consultation with an advisor or the FMS Director of Graduate Studies.